Skip to Main Content

 Know your rights

-It’s best to start having the conversation with your boss or HR department about pumping at work before you return to work.
+Start by finding out if your employer has a breastfeeding policy.
+Whether there is a policy included in your Human Resources policies and procedures or not, you will then want to have a conversation with your manager or HR department about pumping at work before you return to work.
 Let them know that you plan to breastfeed and will be pumping at work.
 This gives you a chance to discover where you will be pumping and what kind of accommodations you may need to make the space suitable.
-It also gives you a chance to determine what a pump schedule may look like, how breaks will be handled, and if you will be getting paid for pump breaks.
+This also gives you a chance to determine what a pump schedule may look like, how breaks will be handled, and if you will be getting paid for pump breaks.
 The Office on Women’s Health has resources to share with your employer to help make this conversation a little easier.

 Tips to Pump at Work Like a Boss